mozilla-services/heka-docs/source/architecture/extending.rst

 you should then implement a `ConfigStruct` method on your plugin which will initialize one of these and return it.
-Heka's config loader will then use this object as the value to be populated when Go's `json.Unmarshal` is called with the JSON from the config file.
+Heka's config loader will then use this object as the value to be populated when Go's `json.Unmarshal` is called with the corresponding JSON from the config file.
 Note that this also gives you a mechanism for specifying default config values, by populating your config struct as desired before returning it from the `ConfigStruct` method.

 Revisiting our example above, let's say we wanted to have our `UdpOutput` plugin default to sending data to my.example.com, port 44444.
 The initialization code might look as follows::

-    type UdpOutput struct {
-            global *UdpOutputGlobal
-    }

-    type UdpOutputGlobal struct {
+    // This will be our pipeline.PluginGlobal type type UdpOutputGlobal struct {
             conn net.Conn
     }

-    // provides pipeline.PluginGlobal interface
+    // Provides pipeline.PluginGlobal interface
     func (self *UdpOutputGlobal) Event(eventType string) {
             if eventType == pipeline.STOP {
                     self.conn.Close()
             }
     }

+    // This will be our PluginWithGlobal type type UdpOutput struct {
+            global *UdpOutputGlobal
+    }

-    type UdpOutputConfig struct {
+    // This is our plugin's custom config struct type UdpOutputConfig struct {
             Address string
     }

-    // provides pipeline.HasConfigStruct interface
-    func (self *UdpOutput) ConfigStruct() interface{} {
+    // Provides pipeline.HasConfigStruct interface, populates default value func (self *UdpOutput) ConfigStruct() interface{} {
             return &UdpOutputConfig{"my.example.com:44444"}
     }

-    func (self *UdpOutput) InitOnce(config interface{}) (pipeline.PluginGlobal, error) {
+    // Initialize UDP connection, store it on the PluginGlobal func (self *UdpOutput) InitOnce(config interface{}) (pipeline.PluginGlobal, error) {
-            conf := config.(*UdpOutputConfig)
-            udpAddr, err := net.ResolveUdpAddr("udp", conf.Address)
+            conf := config.(*UdpOutputConfig) // assert we have the right config struct type udpAddr, err := net.ResolveUdpAddr("udp", conf.Address)
             if err != nil {
                     return nil, fmt.Errorf("UdpOutput error resolving UDP address %s: %s",